 So what is the difference between these two types of software?

-Unlike a project management tool, a project portfolio management tool optimizes the execution of several projects simultaneously.
+Unlike the project management tool, the implementation of a project portfolio management tool makes it possible to optimize the execution of several projects simultaneously.

 As it develops, a company is led to carry out more and more projects at the same time.
 While good communication and a structured organization may be sufficient to manage a few projects jointly, there inevitably comes a time when the implementation of a project portfolio management tool becomes an essential ally in maintaining operational efficiency.